mtdickey/mtdickey.github.io/_posts/2020-07-20-warren_nba.md

 ![Pacers_Heat](https://raw.githubusercontent.com/mtdickey/mtdickey.github.io/master/img/Pacers_Heat.jpg)

 In this post, I will be investigating who has the upper-hand in the feud between Warren and Butler.
-Butler certainly is the bigger name and has far more accolades to boast: he's a 5-time all-star, 4-time All-Defensive team, 2-time All-NBA player, and Olympic gold-medalist.
-However, Warren is a rising star and touts slightly better offensive efficiency metrics.
+Butler certainly is the bigger name and has far more accolades to boast: he's a 5-time all-star, 4-time All-Defensive team, 2-time All-NBA player, and an Olympic gold-medalist.
+However, Warren is a rising star and is the Pacer's top scoring threat.

 In this post, I'll be comparing the ["Four Factors"](https://www.basketball-reference.com/about/factors.html) for Butler and Warren:
   1. Shooting (Effective Field Goal Percentage, eFG%)